aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

 }
 ```

-### Description of key fields
+### Description of output fields

 **state**
-- "Active": Already in the validator set and proposing.
+- "Active": Validator is already in the validator set and proposing.
-- "Pending_active": Validator will be added to the validator set in the next epoch.
-Do not try to join the validator set again before the arrival of next epoch, or else you will receive an error.
+- "Pending_active": Validator will be added to the validator set in the next epoch. **Do not try to join the validator set again before the arrival of next epoch, or else you will receive an error. **

 **pool_address**
-- Use the "pool_address" (not the operator address) in the validator.yaml file.
+- Use this "pool_address" (not the operator address) in you `validator.yaml` file.
 If you mistakenly used the operator address, you will receive the message: "Validator not in validator set".

 **commission_percentage**
 - This can be set only by the stake pool owner.
 Operator receives the "commission_percentage" of the generated staking rewards.
-If you request the commission (you can do so by running the command `aptos stake request-commission`), after unlock (i.e., at the end of the `lockup_expiration_utc_time`) then the commission part of the rewards will go to the operator address while the rest will stay in the stake pool and belong to the owner.
+If you request the commission (you can do so by running the command `aptos stake request-commission`), then at the end of the `lockup_expiration_utc_time` the commission part of the rewards will go to the operator address while the rest will stay in the stake pool and belong to the owner.
+Here "the commission part of the rewards" means the value of **commission_not_yet_unlocked**.

-  Here "the commission part of the rewards" means the unlocked commission amount at the time when unlock time expired, i.e., the value of **commission_not_yet_unlocked**.
-For example, for a lock up of one month, you call `aptos stake request-commission` every month, and this will pay out the commission that was accrued during the previous month but only when unlocked at the end of the previous month.
+  For example, in a scenario with a lock up of one month, you call `aptos stake request-commission` every month.
+This will pay out the commission that was accrued during the previous month but only when unlocked at the end of the previous month.
 Regardless of how often you run `aptos stake request-commission` during the month, the commission is only paid out upon the completion of `lockup_expiration_utc_time`.

   :::tip Compounding
   Note that if you do not request commission for multiple months, your commission will accrue more due to compounding of the **commission_percentage** during these months.